MattechLab/monalisa/_sources/2-1_reconstruction_calls.rst.txt

 stands for **number of frames**.
 We will call such a cell-array a **chain (of frames)**.
 For 2 non-spatial dimensions, the cell-array is of size ``[nFr_1, nFr_2]``.
 We will call such a cell-array a **sheet (of frames)**.

-A sampling trajectory will be called a *Cartesian* trajectory if it is uniform and fully sampled.
-It will be called **Partial Cartesian** if it is a cartesian trajectory with missing points.
-In any other case it will be called *Non-Cartesian*.
+A sampling trajectory will be called a **Cartesian** trajectory if it is uniform and fully sampled.
+It will be called **Partial-Cartesian** if it is a cartesian trajectory with missing points.
+In any other case it will be called **Non-Cartesian**.

-Reconstructions for non-cartesian and (partial) cartesian trajectories are implemented by different functions.
+Reconstructions for non-cartesian and partial-cartesian trajectories are implemented by different functions.
-The terminasion "_partial_cartesian" in the name of a function indicates a use for a partial cartesian trajectories.
+The terminasion "**_partial_cartesian**" in the name of a function indicates a use for a partial cartesian trajectories.
 If that terminaison is absent from the name, it means that the reconstruction is for non-cartesian trajectories.
+The present documentation do not describe reconstructions for Cartesian trajectories.

 All our iteartive reconstructions are least-square regularized reconstructions.
-We will write *LSR* for "least-square regularized".
+We will write **LSR** for "**least-square regularized**".
 For each of our LSR reconstruction, we minimize the objective function either with the conjugate gradient descent method (**CGD**), or the alternating direction method of multipliers (**ADMM**).

 Many kind of discrete Fourier transforms are involved in our theory of MRI reconstructions.
-We will write **DFT** for "discrete Fourier transform".
-We will write :math:`F` with super script to designate the matrix of forward DFTs:
+We will write "**DFT**"" for "discrete Fourier transform".
+We will write :math:`F` with some super script to designate the matrix of a forward DFT as follows:

-    - :math:`F^{Cart}`  will be the forward DFT matrix for cartesian trajectories,
+    - We will write :math:`F^{Cart}` the forward DFT matrix for cartesian trajectories,
-    - :math:`F^{PCart}` will be the forward DFT matrix for partial cartesian trajectories,
+    - We will write :math:`F^{PCart}` the forward DFT matrix for partial-cartesian trajectories,
-    - :math:`F^{NCart}` will be the forward DFT matrix for non-cartesian trajectories.
+    - We will write :math:`F^{NCart}` the forward DFT matrix for non-cartesian trajectories.

 The **inverse DFT** only exist for cartesian trajectories.

-For partial cartesian and non-cartesian trajectories we will call an **approx-inverse** any linear map that leads approximatively to the identity when it is composed with the DFT.
+For partial cartesian and non-cartesian trajectories we will call an **approx-inverse** any linear map that leads approximatively to the identity when it is composed with the forward DFT.

 The **adjoint DFT** always exist.